Protea pruinosa: Life cycle

 The flower heads are bourne at ground level, in order to facilitate access for rodents.
 The styles are stiff and wiry, but still flexible and robust enough to withstand rough treatment.
-These styles act to maintain a distance of some 10mm between the nectar sources and the stigma, which is the best 'fit' for the styles to rub across the rodents' snouts, on which pollen accumulates.
+These styles act to maintain a distance of some 10 mm between the nectar sources and the stigma, which is the best 'fit' for the styles to rub across the rodents' snouts, on which pollen accumulates.
 It has also been theorised that this and other similar species have their flower heads hidden out of sight below tangles of branches and foliage for two reasons: first, it does not need to display its flowers for sight-dependent birds or insects to better find them, and second, because it affords visiting rodents better protection from predators, especially owls.
 Cryptic flower heads which are hidden also reduce 'nectar-robbing' which some bird species engage in.
 Other aspects of this pollination syndrome are the scent, the relatively copious amounts of nectar produced, bowl-shaped flower heads on short peduncles, the high sucrose and low protein content of the nectar and the anthesis (flower-opening) occurring during the night.
 Most flowers open in the evening from 18:00 to 21:00, which is also the period of peak rodent activity.
 Nectar secretion also appears to be stimulated by cold nights, and perhaps no rainfall, with no nectar being produced during the day and on warm nights.
 The scent is carried in the nectar and also appears to become stronger at night.
 The styles and nectar reservoirs are positioned in such a way that foraging can be done from all angles except from the centre of the head outward.

 Chacma baboons, either to take the nectar or to search for beetles, are thought to be responsible for decapitated and destroyed flower heads, at least in similar species, and often concentrate such heads in small piles.
 Birds are extremely infrequent visitors to rodent-pollinated proteas.
 Within the flower heads a large amount of insects can be encountered, especially beetles, ants and flies -these likely predate on the nectar and pollen although they likely also serve as much less effective incidental pollinators: in an experiment with similar species in which rodents were kept away from the flowers by wire mesh, which did let in insects, seed set was about half the normal amount.
 Honey bees are poor pollinators of this type of protea, although they usually harvest large amounts of nectar.
 The large scarab beetle Anisonyx ursus may on occasion occur in flower heads in large numbers.
 It is possible that some species of rodent-pollinated proteas make more or less use of bees and/or beetles as pollinators than do others.